 From figure 3 you can understand how the present condition happens.

 There is a 50% chance of disease in offspring with 50% of normal offspring.

 X-linked dominant disorders:

-Ratt syndrome and fragile X syndrome are comment type of X linked dominant disorders.
-As we said earlier, in the present condition, males are more at risk of occurrence of disease.
+Ratt syndrome and fragile X syndrome are comment types of X-linked dominant disorders.
+As we said earlier, in the present condition, males are more at risk of the occurrence of disease.

 Fragile X syndrome:

 A mutation in the FMR1 gene is responsible for the development of fragile X syndrome.

 Developmental delay, cognitively impaired and learning disabilities are common symptoms of fragile X syndrome.

 Additionally, individuals may suffer from a wide range of mental disorders like delayed speech development, delayed language and lower intelligence.